 - Biotek ELx405 microplate washer, Biotek uFill dispenser, Matrix Wellmate microplate dispenser and VP aspirating wands and manifolds for fast and accurate high-throughput plate processing.

-- Tissue Culture facility, fully equipped with two 6’ biosafety cabinets, four CO2 incubators, inverted fluorescence microscope, Sorvall Legend centrifuge, water bath, freezers and refrigerators, dedicated for use by screeners.
+- Tissue Culture facility, fully equipped with two 6’ biosafety cabinets, six CO2 incubators, inverted fluorescence microscope, Sorvall Legend centrifuge, water bath, freezers and refrigerators, dedicated for use by screeners.

 Service and Fees